Rilmxp/Global-Warming/README.md

 ### Other libraries

-- **React-Icons.** Github, briefcase, lightbulb, thermometer and magnifying glass.
+- **React-Icons.** Github, briefcase, lightbulb, thermometer and magnifying glass icons.

 - **Nanoid.** To create ids for react lists internal indexing.